venkateswararo/my2-gude/README.md

 Pithy Quotes for Scientists
 ---

->Equipped with his five senses, man explores the universe around him and calls the adventure Science. - *Edwin Powell Hubble*
+>"Equipped with his five senses, man explores the universe around him and calls the adventure Science." - *Edwin Powell Hubble*

->You cannot teach a man anything; you can only help him discover it in himself. - *Galileo*
+>"You cannot teach a man anything; you can only help him discover it in himself." - *Galileo*

 ---
 Code Snippet of code fencing